We’re taking you out of Dubai to discover what the other emirates have to offer.

 Finally, you won’t want to miss the Empty Quarter, one of the largest stretches of contiguous sand desert anywhere.
 Little wonder it’s a favourite for Hollywood location scouts.

-Dubai’s up-and-coming culture scene is located in Al Quoz’s Alserkal Avenue, where there are talks, galleries and art in one location, and culture vultures should also head to the city’s newest offering, the Dubai Opera, to catch a show.
+Al Quoz’s Alserkal Avenue is home to Dubai’s burgeoning culture scene, where there are talks, galleries and art in one place, and culture vultures should also head to the city’s newest offering, the Dubai Opera, to catch a show.

 Ras Al Khaimah